"Waste no more time arguing about what a good man should be. Be one."

 There is another way of getting at the problem here.
 Many accounts of manhood want to treat Jesus as the ideal "blessed man," but they start with the cross rather than creation.
 Again, the same kinds of problems crop up as when the resurrection gets sidelined.
 This is actually same problem, just analyzed from a different angle.
 If the ministry and mission of Jesus is detached from creation, we will fail to see how he is the one who (with the help of his bride) fulfills the original creation mandate, to take dominion and subdue the earth, and to multiply and fill the earth.
 Yet, the NT repeatedly shows us this is precisely what Jesus does (e.g., 1 Cor.
 15:20-28).
 The work of Christ, and therefore the manliness of Christ, has to be understood in light of the original mandate God gave to mankind.
 Jesus is our model of manhood precisely because he fulfills this mandate to rule and multiply.
 He came to take dominion.
 And that is precisely what he doing.

 Christ is the model for both men and women.
 Both men and women must strive to be like Christ.
 But this does not exclude the reality of "gendered piety."
 A godly man will be Christ-like in specifically masculine ways.
 A godly woman will express her Christ-likeness in distinctively feminine ways.
 The way in which biblical theology makes use of gender matters.
-Jesus had to come as a man.
+Jesus had to come as a man -- he is the eternal Son, after all.
 His people must be identified in some way as corporately feminine.
 There are both masculine and feminine motifs in the Christian life.
 As bride, we are Christ's helper, submitting to him so his mission can be fulfilled and his dominion can be extended.
 As sons of God and soldiers in his army, we are called to the manly battle of fighting against sin and running the race of life in such a way as to get the prize.
 We strive, even agonize in battle.
 Unfortunately, we live in a day in which the church has down-played the masculine themes, hoping to create a softer and gentler version of the Christian faith, suitable for our feminized age.
 Charles Spurgeon faced the same thing in his day and fought back, explaining that becoming a Christian did not require the sacrifice of a man's manhood: "There has got abroad the notion, somehow, that if you become a Christian, you must sink your manliness and turn milksop...Young men, I would honestly say that I should be ashamed to speak to you of a religion that would make you soft, cowardly, effeminate, spiritless."
 Grace restores nature, which means the gospel restores men to true manhood, even as it restores women to true womanhood.

 To conclude: How do we integrate the vision of manhood found in Jesus with the vision of manhood found in Psalm 128?
 The blessed man of Psalm 128 has what most every man was designed to want -- a loving wife and children, enfolded into a joyous domestic culture; productive labor that extends his dominion in the world as he seeks to take care of his family; a larger community to be part of, namely, Zion/Jerusalem (the church); and a glorious future with grandkids who can carry on his legacy.
 But I can assure you there is no way for a man to have all this without making sacrifices.
 Psalm 128 shows us the fruit of this blessed man's life, but behind the scenes, we know he is putting in the work to make it all possible.
 Indeed, the psalmist tells us the blessed man is fearing God and walking in his ways (128:1).
 This means a life of sacrificial giving and cross-bearing.
 Of course, if we drill down deeply into this, we will find ourselves back in Genesis 2, when the man first discovered that he could not fulfill the mandate God gave him without a helper.
 How did he get the helper he so desperately needed?
 God put him into a death-like sleep and then sacrificed him, tearing him apart in his side.
 Out of that wound -- out the blood and water -- God built him a woman to be his beloved companion and submissive helper.
 He was given his woman through a passive sacrifice, but he will win her and keep her by continuing to make active sacrifices for her and for the good of the family they build together.
 In other words, the way to be the blessed man of Psalm 128 is through a pattern of continual death to self and resurrection into glory.
 This is how the blessed man serves his family.
 This is how the blessed man lives: Just as Jesus lived -- and indeed lives even now.